UA Parking & Transportation

 - For more information on the UArizona carpool program, please visit the carpool page of our website or call (520) 626-7275 and a customer service representative will assist you.

 - Try RideAmigos!
 Visit uarizona.rideamigos.com to begin.
 On the landing page, type in the addresses or cross streets of your starting point and final destination.
 Then click "View My Commute Options" to see if there are any other University of Arizona students or staff who have a similar commute--you will also see a variety of other alternative transportation options.

 Electric Car Charging Stations

 - Where are the electric car charging stations located?

-- The stations are located in the 2nd Street, 6th Street, Tyndall Avenue, Honors Village parking garages and Lots 1227, 1224, 2012.
-In total there are 23 charging spots on campus.
+- The stations are located in the 2nd Street, 6th Street, Tyndall Avenue, and Honors Village parking garages and Lots 1227, 1224, 2012.
+In total, there are 23 charging spots on campus.
 View the parking map for the garage locations.
-If any issues arise with the charging stations, contact Nicole Feldt at (520) 621-3758.
+If any issues arise with the charging stations, please contact Nicole Feldt at (520) 621-3758.